dainst/idai-field/desktop/src/manual/manual.en.md

 Please note that all changes made in the valuelist management window must subsequently be confirmed by clicking on the "Save" button of the configuration editor before they are applied to the project.

-#### Create and expand valuelists
+#### Create and extend valuelists

 To create a new valuelist, enter the desired identifier in the text field and select the "Create new valuelist" option.
 The valuelist editor will open, where you can enter the desired values and make further settings (see section *Edit valuelists*).

 Instead of creating a completely new valuelist, you can alternatively extend an already existing one.
-To do this, right-click on the corresponding list entry to open the context menu, select the *Expand valuelist* option and enter an identifier for your expansion list.
+To do this, right-click on the corresponding list entry to open the context menu, select the *Extend valuelist* option and enter an identifier for your extension list.
 All values of the selected valuelist are taken over and can now be supplemented by additional values in the editor.
 You also have the option to hide existing values and adjust their order.
 Please note that extension lists as well as project specific lists cannot be extended.

 #### Manage project specific valuelists